EBF 301

 • Japan, with 126 million population, ranks fifth in energy consumption.
 Nuclear was one of its major sources, providing up to 13% of total consumption, but has fallen to 3% after the earthquake and tsunami near Fukushima.
 The share of nuclear was replaced by natural gas, oil, and renewables.
 Currently, petroleum is its major energy source, providing 40% of energy consumption.
 As an island country, Japan heavily relies on imports for its fossil fuel supply.
 It is the fifth in crude oil import and the second in natural gas import.

 • European Union (EU) is another region that heavily depends on energy imports to meet its demand.
 It is worth noting that energy profiles vary across different countries.
 For example, renewables account for over 35% energy supply in Finland, Denmark, and Sweden while nuclear is the major source (40%) in France.
 Overall petroleum is the major source for the EU (34.5%) and natural gas comes after (23.7%) as of 2020.
-A substantial amount of energy products was imported from Russia but now EU is exploring other sources like the U.S.
+A substantial amount of energy products was imported from Russia, but now EU is exploring other sources like the U.S.

-• Russia is the fourth in energy consumption, and contrary to previous energy net import countries and regions, it is the second largest country in crude oil export (after Saudi Arabia) and the largest in natural gas export as of 2021.
+• Russia is the fourth in energy consumption, and contrary to previous energy net import countries and regions, it is the second-largest country in crude oil export (after Saudi Arabia) and the largest in natural gas export as of 2021.
 Russia has the largest proven natural gas reserves in the world and natural gas is also its major source of energy (51% of consumption).

-Figure 9&10 shows the top 10 importer and exporter countries of crude oil and natural gas.
+Figures 9 & 10 shows the top 10 importer and exporter countries of crude oil and natural gas.
 Top importers are major economies while exporters come from all over the world.
 As we will see in the following lessons, these countries will have significant impacts on the demand and supply in the world energy commodity market.